gtema/homeautomation/README.md

 My HomeAutomation project [HomeAutomation project](https://github.com/gtema/homeautomation) is an attempt to optimize some of the household activities and their efficiency.
 One of the most noticable examples for that is to keep track of groceries and household products to avoid their disposal or sudden lack.
 Sometimes you come from the shop and figure out that you have already few packages of flour.
 On the other hand you start coocking and figure out, that you have no milk.
 In order to solve this problem and potentially some others this project was created.

-There is no idea to make this project public or to provide/guarantee any support to anybody, who would like to use it.
+As of now there is no idea to make this project public or to provide/guarantee any support to anybody who would like to use it.
 However it is not in any way prohibited for anyone to use it.
+For example it can be used as a reference for own study.

 # Quick summary #

 The project consists currently from two independend modules: API (the backend) and the web UI (the frontend).

 * [API](https://github.com/gtema/homeautomation-backend) is a simple set of REST CRUD services to provide access to the database.
 It is based on the python Flask framework.
-* [Web UI](https://github.com/gtema/homeautomation-backend) is based on the Redux + React combination.
+* [Web UI](https://github.com/gtema/homeautomation-frontend) is based on the Redux + React combination.
 Development is based on the Node.JS, which is, however, unlikely to be used in "production".
-* DB is not considered as a module.
-Feel free to use any database of your choise with access from Python.
+* Feel free to use any database of your choise with access from Python.
 Do not forget to update requirements.txt with the DB libs

 The basic UML diagrams for the project can be viewed from Model.xmi file (created using Umbrello).
 They are not 100% identical with the state of the project due to the early development phase.